iferres/pagoo/README.md

 [![codecov](https://codecov.io/gh/iferres/pagoo/branch/master/graph/badge.svg)](https://codecov.io/gh/iferres/pagoo)
 <!-- badges: end -->

-# Pagoo: An encapsulated OO class system for analyzing bacterial pangenomes in R
+# Pagoo: An encapsulated Object-Oriented framework for analyzing bacterial pangenomes in R

 *"One object to store them all, one object to find them, one object to query from and with ggplot2 visualize them."
 (Lord Sauron)*